AA0100000101000001/Omnitrix/README.md

 This project is meant to be a replica of the Omnitrix from the Ben 10 Classic series and be as accurate as posible.
 It uses a ESP32 Development Board - NodeMCU-32S2 module, a Round LCD Display GC9A01, a Fermion DFPlayer Pro for sound, a Rotary Encoder with Switch and a tact switch for user input.
-The Rotary Encoder is planned to be changed by Mini Switches for reducing space.
+The Rotary Encoder is planned to be changed by Micro Switches for reducing space.
 Also RGB LEDs and battery will be added

 Arduino IDE is used for the software part of the project but could be changed for ESP-IDF in order to use the ULP Coprocessor for better power reduction.
 For the graphics Bodmer's TFT_eSPI library is used and for the sound the DFRobot_DF1201S library.